 - You want predictable premiums that will stay the same throughout the life of the policy

-- You want a policy with an investment component or cash value that you can borrow or withdraw from while you’re still living
+- You want a policy with cash value that you can borrow or withdraw from while you’re still living

 - You want lifetime coverage that ensures your death benefit will be paid out and used one day

 - You’re set to owe a good amount of federal or state estate taxes on your assets when you die, and want to provide money to pay them